 What it is used for

-INDOSYL MONO is indicated for: The treatment of hypertension;,INDOSYL MONO is indicated for: the treatment of heart failure.
-In such patients it is recommended that INDOSYL MONO be given with a diuretic and/or digoxin under close medical supervision.
-(The safety and efficacy of INDOSYL MONO has not been demonstrated for New York Heart Association Category IV patients),INDOSYL MONO is indicated for: Patients with established coronary artery disease (See Clinical Trials) who are stable on concomitant therapy and have no heart failure to reduce the risk of non-fatal myocardial infarction or cardiac arrest.
+Treatment of hypertension.
+Treatment of heart failure.
+In such patients it is recommended that perindopril be given with a diuretic and/or digoxin under close medical supervision.
+(The safety and efficacy of perindopril have not been demonstrated for New York Heart Association category IV patients).
+Patients with established coronary artery disease (see Clinical trials) who are stable on concomitant therapy and have no heart failure, to reduce the risk of nonfatal myocardial infarction or cardiac arrest.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.